luapower/libjpeg/libjpeg.md

   partially loaded (this may become `true` after loading the image).

 __NOTE:__ Unknown JPEG formats are opened but the `format` field is missing.

+__NOTE:__ Arithmetic decoding doesn't work with suspended I/O and we need that to allow the read callback to yield (browsers don't support arithmetic decoding either for the same reason).

 __TIP__: The best way to read an image from a file is to use [fs]'s `buffered_read` reader function: